Sleng Teng: The MT-40 "rock" preset

-The famous preset was composed in 1980 by a then newly-hired music engineer at Casio, Okuda Hiroko.
+The famous preset was composed in 1980 by a then newly-hired music engineer at Casio named Okuda Hiroko.
 She was assigned to create several of the MT-40 consumer keyboard's presets, among them a "rock" rhythm.
 Okuda had been hired fresh out of music school, where she had produced one of Japan's first graduate theses on reggae.
 In 2022 she described herself as having been immersed in reggae for several years before her 1980 hire by Casio (the previous year, during Bob Marley's only visit to Japan, Okuda had attended more than three performances from the tour).
 Tellingly, the "rock" preset is not usable at a normal rock and roll tempo (around 172 bpm).
-Only when the tempo knob is turned down to the 80-110 bpm range, home to reggae and dub, does it become possible to play an accompaniment to the "rock" preset.
-Okuda only learned of her part in "Under Me Sleng Teng"'s global success in August of 1986, when she read an article titled “The Sleng Teng Flood” in Japan's Music Magazine.
-The article described the wave of dozens and dozens of reggae songs being produced in Jamaica, all based on a Casiotone keyboard preset.
+Only when the tempo knob is turned down to the 80-110 bpm range, home to reggae and dub, does it become possible to play a reasonable accompaniment.

+Okuda learned of her part in "Under Mi Sleng Teng"'s global success more than a year and a half into the track's dominion over the reggae charts, and six years after producing its riddim.
+In August of 1986 an article titled “The Sleng Teng Flood” appeared in Japan's Music Magazine.
+The article detailed the wave of dozens and dozens of reggae songs being produced in Jamaica, all based on a Casiotone keyboard preset.